orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 > Our system generates reconstructible decision envelopes designed to make later alteration or inconsistency detectable under stated assumptions.

 That statement is narrower and more defensible.

 Another unsafe statement would be:

+> A-DAP proves that the committed input was true.

+This is not a valid claim.

+A safer statement would be:

+> A-DAP records what the system committed to using; it does not prove what the world was.

+Another unsafe statement would be: